DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > If the players appear to need further persuading, the dire wolves step forward, growling with their hackles raised.
 If the players proceed to flee, the wolves attack.

 > [!abstract]+ **Challenging Strahd**
 > If, at any point during the encounter, a player challenges Strahd or insists that he must be defeated, Strahd smiles, admits he's "never been one to decline a challenge," and invites the player to defeat him—right here, right now—if they can.
 He promises to make no effort to stop them for the first thirty seconds of their assault.
 >
 > If the player declines, Strahd dismisses them as a coward, noting with disappointment, "A pity.
 I had hoped for better."
 If the player accepts, Strahd allows them to attack him for five full rounds.
 During this time, each attack the player makes against Strahd automatically hits, and Strahd automatically fails all Strength and Dexterity saving throws.
 >
 > When the five rounds have elapsed, Strahd says, "Impressive determination—if ultimately futile."
 He adds, "Now, let us see how you fare when the true game begins."
 >
-> Assuming his [[Strahd von Zarovich#The Mage|Mage]] form, Strahd casts ***telekinetic grasp*** each round to suspend the player in the air above him, and casts ***blindness/deafness*** as a reaction whenever the player makes a melee attack against him.
+> Assuming his [[dnd/strahd-reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich#The Mage|Mage]] form, Strahd casts ***telekinetic grasp*** each round to suspend the player in the air above him, and casts ***blindness/deafness*** as a reaction whenever the player makes a melee attack against him.
 The first time the player fails their saving throw against ***telekinetic grasp***, he says, "Escape if you can."
 He then adds, in a lower tone: "But should you find yourself lacking, a simple plea for mercy will release you from your plight."
 >
 > The first time the player succeeds their saving throw against ***telekinetic grasp***, Strahd applauds their tenacity, then asks whether they shall choose to continue to fight.
 (If they do, he continues to fight using his full Mage statblock.)
 >
 > If the player asks to be freed from Strahd's ***telekinetic grasp***, he does so without delay.
 "Wisdom lies in recognizing one's limitations," he notes.
 "Remember this moment—for the next time, I may not be as generous."
 >
 > If the player is knocked unconscious by Strahd's ***telekinetic grasp***, he crouches beside them, whispering: "You fought bravely, but even the greatest warrior cannot outlast the inevitable.
 Rest now, comforted by the knowledge that you have entertained me."
 He then turns to the remainder of the party and invites them to care for their wounded companion.

 ## C2b.
 The Conversation Begins
-If undiverted, [[Strahd von Zarovich#The Gentleman|Strahd]] greets each of the player characters individually—by name, if his spies have had a chance to learn them and report back to him.
-While doing so, he makes a personal comment regarding each character’s species, class (if apparent from their equipment or dress), and/or personality (if reported by his spies).
+If undiverted, [[dnd/strahd-reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich#The Gentleman|Strahd]] greets each of the player characters individually—by name, if his spies have had a chance to learn them and report back to him.
+While doing so, he makes a personal comment regarding each character's species, class (if apparent from their equipment or dress), and/or personality (if reported by his spies).
 If possible, he frames each comment in the form of a compliment, sympathetic remark, or (sparingly) exceptionally veiled threat.

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is present, Strahd then asks if “Lady Kolyana” has properly introduced them to his domain, and apologizes for any “folktales” his subjects may have shared about him.
+If [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Ireena Kolyana|Ireena]] is present, Strahd then asks if "Lady Kolyana" has properly introduced them to his domain, and apologizes for any "folktales" his subjects may have shared about him.

 (He does not, however, deny his attack on the village of Barovia, noting only that the people of the village defied him in an act of utmost treason.
 "I am sure that you can agree that my response was a measured one," he says.
 "After all, no lord could tolerate a settlement that fostered such sedition.
 The good people of Barovia needed to be taught a lesson.
 Their discipline was a kindness that few others would entertain.")